 The manuscripts submitted to Jurnal Teknologi dan Sistem Komputer (JTSiskom, e-ISSN: 2338-0403) will be evaluated through 2 review stages by an editor and reviewers.

-The first is the pre-review by the journal editor journal to evaluate the conformity of the manuscript with the focus and scope of the journal and the specific author guidelines.
+The first is the pre-review by the journal editor to evaluate the conformity of the manuscript with the focus and scope of the journal and the specific author guidelines.
 JTSiskom uses Google Scholar and Turnitin software for plagiarism and similarity checking during this stage.
 Duration of evaluation between 1-3 weeks.

 The Editor decides whether the revised manuscript can be published by considering recommendations from reviewers.
 All pre-published articles must be free from plagiarism content.
 The Editor will check the similarity of articles in this journal using Turnitin software.
 All accepted articles will be first published in the In-Press issue for faster indexing.
 JTSiskom also publishes the camera-ready articles in the In-Progress issue before regular issue publication.

 If you would like to become a reviewer for the JTSiskom journal, please complete the online Application Form.
 You should provide some descriptive words of your reviewing interests.
-We will register you as a Reviewer and an Author into the JTSiskom journal within three working days.
+We will register you as a Reviewer and an Author in the JTSiskom journal within three working days.
 Our online system will deliver your account information, i.e., username, and password to your email.

 Commencement of publication: January 2013